tie-pilot-qxw/triton-tlx/README.md

 - `distributed_tensor = tlx.local_load(buffer, optional_token)`

-    Loads the buffer from local memory into a distributed tensor.

-- `distributed_tensor = tlx.local_load(buffer, optional_token, tlx.storage_kind.tmem)`

-    Loads the buffer from tensor memory into a distributed tensor.
+    Loads the buffer from local memory or tensor memory into a distributed tensor.

 - `tlx.local_store(buffer, distributed_tensor)`

-    Store a distributed tensor into a buffer in local memory.

-- `tlx.local_store(buffer, distributed_tensor, tlx.storage_kind.tmem)`

-    Store a distributed tensor into a buffer in tensor memory.
+    Store a distributed tensor into a buffer in local memory or tensor memory.

 - `buffer = tlx.local_trans(buffer, dims)`